funkichain/docs/packages/frontend/docs/tutorials/deploy-sm-using-hardhat.md

 ## Conclusion

-We've covered deploying an NFT smart contract on FunkiSepolia using Hardhat.
+We've covered deploying an NFT smart contract on FunkiDevnet using Hardhat.
 Here's what you need to know:
 - Hardhat streamlines smart contract development with deployment, testing, and debugging tools.
 - To set up a Hardhat project, configure networks, manage environment variables, and write Solidity code.
 - Deployment involves compiling the contract, running scripts, and verifying on the blockchain explorer.